 In order to receive financial aid you must maintain academic satisfactory progress according to federal regulations.
 You must enroll for and complete a minimum number of credits and maintain a minimum GPA each academic year.
 Students must successfully complete a minimum of 16 credits per academic year (a minimum of 8 credits each for fall and spring terms) and complete their law studies within 7 years, including leaves of absence.
 In addition, students must be in good standing as defined in Chapter II of the Student Handbook.
 Should you not meet these standards, you will lose financial aid eligibility.
 You may petition and if accepted you will be placed on financial aid probation for the following term and be reassessed.
 See Maintaining Satisfactory Academic Progress for more information.

 You must be enrolled at least half-time each term to receive a student loan.

 Financial aid is provided only up to the 90 credits required to graduate.

 7. Receiving Your Funding

-Your refund check for living expenses, if applicable, should be available for pick up at the Business Office or by direct deposit (a separate department) by the end of the first week of each term.
-To ensure that your funding will be ready, return all of the required documents quickly and complete ABA certification on SUOnline by the deadline given by the Business Office each term.
+Your refund check for living expenses, if applicable, should be available for pick up at the Business Office (a separate department) or by direct deposit by the end of the first week of each term.
+To ensure that your funding will be ready, return all of the required documents quickly.
+Complete ABA certification on SUOnline each term.
 It is particularly important that you complete (or have completed) a Federal Direct Stafford Loan Master Promissory Note and a signed Award Letter/Conditions of Award.
 You may be required to complete an entrance counseling session, provide tax documentation, or other information.